(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

-In short animation Ras painter Simone Hooymans produce disturbing images.
+In short animation Breed painter Simone Hooymans produce disturbing images.
 Skyscrapers and entire metropolises are raging and sinking into the ocean like the new Atlantis, while another undulating ocean is populated with torn hands sticking out.
 There is much symbolism in the many outstretched palms and clenched fists: The fist as a fighting symbol is accompanied by the gentler outstretched hand.

 Ras inevitably makes us think of the climate crisis, but it also provokes an inner turmoil.

 The sinking of both nature and civilization forms the frame around these symbols.
 The message is to be found in the interpretation.
 The Northern Lights in violet and magenta can be interpreted as a cool, transparent allegory for the purgatory.
 A darker, desolate sequence gives associations to TS Eliot and his Waste Land – an uninhabitable post-war desolation land, equally full of soul torment and inner conflict.
 This bleak sequence strikes me more than the dramatic, raging avalanche sequences.
 Abandoned charred rock sails alone through the ether, losing its last trees to perdition.